ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is for the server to indicate explicit rejection of the previous message received from the client.
-This message can be sent at any time in the session.
+This message can be sent at any time in the session and is taken to mean an immediate termination of the session.

-The server MUST include an error code (see {{error-codes-section}}) in this message.
+The server MUST include error details using the Problem Details format defined in {{RFC9457}}
-A reject message is taken to mean an immediate termination of the session.
+(see {{satp-protocol-errors-section}}).

 The message MUST be signed by the server.

-The parameters of this message consist of the following:

-- version REQUIRED: SATP protocol Version see {{satp-protocol-version}} as a string "major.minor".

-- messageType REQUIRED: urn:ietf:satp:msgtype:reject-msg

-- sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.

-- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

-- hashPrevMessage REQUIRED: The cryptographic hash of the last message that caused the rejection to occur.
-The default hash algorithm is SHA256.

-- reasonCode REQUIRED: The error code (see {{error-codes-section}}) causing the rejection.

-- timestamp REQUIRED: timestamp of this message.

-Here is an example of the message request body:

-{
-  "version": "1.0",
-  "messageType": "urn:ietf:satp:msgtype:reject-msg",
-  "sessionId": "d66a567c-11f2-4729-a0e9-17ce1faf47c1",
-  "transferContextId": "89e04e71-bba2-4363-933c-262f42ec07a0",
-  "hashPrevMessage": "154dfaf0406038641e7e59509febf41d9d5d80f367db96198690151f4758ca6e",
-  "reasonCode": "err_2.1",
-  "timestamp": "2024-10-03T12:02+00Z",
-}